 At first Glance, Baby’s only looks like the cheapest soy formula available.
 However, if you look closely at the weight you will notice that this soy formula is about half the size of a regular formula canister.

-But if you were considering making the switch to soy formula and didn’t want to pay full price then Baby’s Only is a good sampler size.
+But if you were considering making the switch to soy formula and didn’t have it in your budget, then Baby’s Only is a good sample size.